Obetz Mayor's Court

 Website: Obetz Mayor’s Court

-The mayor’s court handles misdemeanor criminal and traffic violations that occur within the jurisdiction of Obetz.
-The mayor appoints a magistrate to oversee the cases, and the current magistrate is Magistrate Robert Krapenc.
-The prosecutor for the cases that come through the court is Michael Hess.
+The mayor’s court handles criminal and traffic violations that occur within the jurisdiction of Obetz.
+The court does not have jurisdiction over felony offenses; only misdemeanors.
+The court hears misdemeanors filed by the Obetz Police Department and other law enforcement agencies which patrol the area.
 Some of the common types of cases seen at the court include: